-As an employee in New Zealand, you have the right to minimum wage.
+As an employee in New Zealand, you have the right to minimum wage, with effect from April 1, 2023.
 Our lawyers briefly list these below:

 Please keep in mind that the rates are different for those in training or starting-out.
 The rates are reviewed and changed accordingly each year by the Government.

 Our employment lawyer in Auckland can help you if you are based here.
 We also offer services in other areas in New Zealand.